thiadeliria/Pacman/README.md

 <img align="left" src="https://github.com/thiadeliria/Pacman/blob/master/gifs/pacman_bfs.gif" width="200" />

-**Cost:** 8.
-Pac-Man finds a more efficient path to the food using BFS.
+**Cost:** Pac-Man finds a more efficient path in 8 steps.

-**Algorithm:** Since BFS gives precedence to breadth over depth, the algorithm builds a different path than DFS for Pac-Man: BFS explores all the neighbouring cells 1 step away, and if none are the goal cell, BFS tries the cells 2 steps away, and if it finds no goal cell, BFS tries looking 3 steps away, and so on.
+**Strategy:** Since BFS gives precedence to breadth over depth, the algorithm builds a different path than DFS for Pac-Man: BFS explores all the neighbouring cells 1 step away, and if none are the goal cell, BFS tries the cells 2 steps away, and if it finds no goal cell, BFS tries looking 3 steps away, and so on.
 In this maze, BFS explores the path down the left side and the path down the right side concurrently, and the right path yields food earlier (in 8 steps rather than 10), so the right path is the one that Pac-Man takes.
 BFS yields the shortest path to the goal.